propublica/fbpac-api-public/README.md

 ### Testing / comparison with the Rust API

-`ruby test.rb` # verify that the output of the Rust API and the Ruby API matches. (both must be running separately when you run this script)

 `rake test` runs the tests.
 Be sure to write new ones for new features!